Cimorene-Kazul/CSC120-FinalProject-D-DTracker/README.md

 Here is a very simple fight.
 Two of the bandit creatures described above are fighting a wizard.
 The first bandit rolls a natural 20, for an initiative of 21, while the second bandit rolls a 15.
 The wizard rolls a 10.
 The first bandit then attacks with their crossbow, rolling a natural 1 and missing.
 The second rolls a 10+3 = 13, which is the AC of the wizard.
 The wizard is hit for 1d8+1 damage, which turns out to be 2.
 They remove those 2 damage from their 20 HP.
 Then, they throw a fireball at the bandits.
 The bandits each need to roll a dex save against their DC of 13.
 The first rolls 14+1 = 15 for a success, while the second rolls 10+1 = 11 for a failure.
 The spell deals 8d6 fire damage on a success and half that on a failure, which turns out to be 28 total, which kills both bandits by reducing their HP to 0.

 ## Using Our Code
 Our code will be based around an object called an EncounterBuilder.
 While 'builder' is often a word indicating a specific task in CS, in the D&D world, a tool designed to help a dungeon master create an encounter is almost always called an encounter builder, hence the use of the term here.
 This object will manipulate Encounter objects, which actually hold the information required to run encounters.
-To set up an encounter builder, run
+To set up an encounter builder, the following code is all that is needed.
 ```
 EncounterBuilder myEncounterBuilder = new EncounterBuilder();
 myEncounterBuilder.buildEncounter();